inet-framework/inet-showcases/_docs/wireless/pathloss/index.md

 `TwoRayInterference`, `RicianFading`, `LogNormalShadowing`.

 The source host will transmit with the default power of 20mW.
-We will record the power of the received transmission (`receptionPower` signal in the transmitter module.)
+We will record the power of the received transmission, using the `receptionPower` statistic.
+The `receptionPower` statistic is declared in the NED file, and it uses the `receptionMinSignalPower` signal of the radio medium module as input:

+<pre class="include" src="PathLossShowcase.ned" from="statistic" until="submodules"></pre>

 ## Results